 Cochran's management, technical, strategy, and operational experiences span both government and private sector over his 30+ year technology and 25+ year cybersecurity career, working in startups and for industry leaders like Compaq/HP, Microsoft, and the U.S. Department of Defense.
 His multidisciplinary expertise and background in network and systems engineering, software engineering, security architecture, compliance, strategy, security operations, and military cyber operations are directly relevant and impactful to PNNL’s cyber research, operations, and mission focus areas.

-Prior to PNNL, Cochran worked at Microsoft in the Cloud & Enterprise Azure Security Division.
-In addition to his prior roles leading Office 365 cloud security operations, he served as a cybersecurity architect, helping to build a cybersecurity practice from the ground up in Microsoft Services and was with the Trustworthy Computing Group, where he directed the Global Security Strategy Team.
-Cochran has also served as a Microsoft Board Member and officer with the Information Technology-Information Sharing and Analysis Center and was a founding member and executive committee member of the IT Sector Coordinating Council
+Prior to joining PNNL in 2017 as the chief information security officer, Cochran was with Microsoft in the Cloud & Enterprise Azure Security Division as well as prior roles leading Office 365 cloud security operations.
+He served as a cybersecurity architect, helping to build a cybersecurity practice in Microsoft Services and was with the Trustworthy Computing Group, where he directed the Global Security Strategy Team.
+Cochran also served as the Microsoft board member and officer with the Information Technology-Information Sharing and Analysis Center (IT-ISAC) and was a founding member and executive committee member of the IT Sector Coordinating Council (IT-SCC).

 Cochran has also authored various technical works, including over 200 electronic and print articles and two books for publication.
-He is a US patent holder for intellectual property in cyber security technologies.
-He holds a BS in Engineering and Technology Management, an AS in Electronics Technology, and an AS in Information Systems Technology.
-Cochran also currently holds the Certified Information Systems Security Professional and Certified Information Security Manager certifications.
+He is a US patent holder for invention in cybersecurity.
+He holds a BS in engineering and technology management, an AS in electronics technology, and an AS in information systems technology.
+Cochran also currently holds the Certified Information Systems Security Professional (CISSP) and Certified Information Security Manager (CISM) certifications.